 The aim of Family Peer Support is to:

-- minimise the impact of a first episode of psychosis on family and significant others of young people within the service; and
+- minimise the impact of a first episode of psychosis and/or complex mental health on family and significant others of young people within the service; and

 - support the engagement of families and significant others with the service in order to enhance the process of recovery for young people experiencing a first episode of psychosis.

-As a Family Peer Support Worker, you will offer support, either face to face or over the telephone, to families of young people aged 12-25 years attending the Enhanced headspace service and who are experiencing a first episode of psychosis.
+As our Family Peer Support Worker, you will draw from your own lived experience to offer support either face to face or over the telephone, to families of young people aged 12-25 years attending the Enhanced headspace service and who are experiencing a first episode of psychosis.

-- Lived experience as a family member or significant other of a person with a first episode of psychosis, ideally a young person (essential)
+- Lived experience as a family member or significant other of a person with a first episode of psychosis and/or complex mental health, ideally a young person (essential)

 - An interest to support others using your own lived experience (essential)